cyrille-visser/FastHack-Postgres/Student/00-prereqs.md

 Before starting, you should decide how and where you will want to work on the challenges of this hackathon.

-You can complete the entirety of this hack's challenges using the [Azure Cloud Shell](#work-from-azure-cloud-shell) in a web browser (fastest path), or you can choose to install the necessary tools on your [local workstation (Windows/WSL, Mac, or Linux)](#work-from-local-workstation).
+You can complete the entirety of this hack's challenges using the [Azure Cloud Shell](#work-from-azure-cloud-shell) in a web browser (fastest and preferred path), or you can choose to install the necessary tools on your [local workstation (Windows/WSL, Mac, or Linux)](#work-from-local-workstation).

 ### Work from Azure Cloud Shell